favourablegroup/hydrogenerative/README.md

             - Review our documentation to ensure that it accurately represents the library's features and usage.
 Update documentation as needed.

             14. **Debugging Tools**:
-            - Equip our development environment with debugging tools and IDE features that help we identify and fix issues more easily.
+            - Equip our development environment with debugging tools and IDE features that help us identify and fix issues more easily.

             15. **Error Logs and Reporting**:
             - Implement error logging to record and track issues that occur in the live environment.
 Use this information to diagnose and resolve problems.